All Episodes

 They're just digitizing this.

-So I've been told, you know, as it's been explained to me.
+So I've been told, as it's been explained to me, because this stuff is really foreign language.

-She done a lot of stuff.
+She does a lot of stuff.

 And she does do shows on NBC.

-And there are things that I don't, I think, I'm pretty sure the things I said a couple that you've not heard me say before.
+And there are things that I don't, I think, I'm pretty sure the things I said, a couple that you've not heard me say before.

 10 o'clock Eastern Fox News Channel.